AndersPeh/StudentConnect/README.md

 # StudentConnect

-## Connecting Students Across Campuses
+## Connecting Students Across Universities

 **StudentConnect** is born after I identified a lack of a centralised platform for 1.6 million university students in Australia to connect across universities.
 I am currently developing a full-stack application using React and .NET to address the need.
 This application aims to be a dedicated platform for students from diverse universities to connect, collaborate, and interact.